Variational simulation of higher-spin systems on qubit-based quantum simulators: Introduction

-Many systems in nature are inherently $d$-level (with $d>2$), including higher spins~\cite{levitt2013spin}, bosons~\cite{Fisher1989}, vibrational modes~\cite{Wilson1955}, and itinerant electrons~\cite{M_Shimizu_1981}.
-In addition, there are classical optimization problems which can efficiently mapped to qudit systems~\cite{Glos2022, tabi2020quantum}.
+Many systems in nature are inherently $d$ level (with $d>2$), including higher spins~\cite{levitt2013spin}, bosons~\cite{Fisher1989}, vibrational modes~\cite{Wilson1955}, and itinerant electrons~\cite{M_Shimizu_1981}.
+In addition, there are classical optimization problems that can efficiently mapped to qudit systems~\cite{Glos2022, tabi2020quantum}.
 In principle, there are two methods for simulating such systems on quantum simulators.
-First, one can design and build $d$-level quantum simulators which can directly emulate those systems~\cite{Liu2023,meth2024simulating,Zache2023fermionquditquantum,Daniel2022,Hrmo2023,Ringbauer2022,Luo2014,meth2023simulating,gonzalez2022hardware}.
+First, one can design and build $d$-level quantum simulators that can directly emulate those systems~\cite{Liu2023,meth2024simulating,Zache2023fermionquditquantum,Daniel2022,Hrmo2023,Ringbauer2022,Luo2014}.
 Second, one can rely on existing qubit-based quantum simulators but exploit proper encoding to effectively reproduce the behavior of $d$-level systems.
-The former approach is still technologically challenging and qudit quantum gates have only been considered for $d{=}3$ and $d{=}4$ with several practical difficulties~\cite{Liu2023,meth2024simulating,Zache2023fermionquditquantum,Daniel2022,Hrmo2023,Ringbauer2022,Luo2014}.
+The former approach is still technologically challenging, in particular, for realizing a set of universal gate operations~\cite{Liu2023,meth2024simulating,Zache2023fermionquditquantum,Daniel2022,Hrmo2023,Ringbauer2022,Luo2014}.
 The latter approach requires suitable encoding methods to map $d$-level systems to qubits.
-In Refs.~\cite{Wu2002,Batista2004,Sawaya2020,Dicke1954, yang2024cost}, several encoding methods have been introduced to map a \(d\)-level system onto a qubit system.
+In Refs.~\cite{Wu2002,Batista2004,Sawaya2020,Dicke1954, yang2024cost, Chen2021, Sawaya2023, Berwald2022, Karimi2019, Chancellor2019, DiMatteo2021, Tilly2022}, several encoding methods have been introduced to map a \(d\)-level system onto a qubit system.
 In these methods, depending on the mapping algorithm, a single $d$-level system can be mapped to a different number of qubits.
 While the most efficient mapping requires \(\lceil \log_2(d) \rceil\) qubits, the other may demand $d$ qubits.
-Note that, the complexity does not solely depend on the mapping as the manipulation of the qubits might be easier for a less efficient encoding.
-Simulating \(d\)-level systems on qubit-based quantum simulators may face several challenges: (i) mapping \(d\)-level systems to qubit systems can enlarge the corresponding Hilbert space, implying that certain regions of the Hilbert space does not represent the original system; (ii) the resulting qubit Hamiltonian may include multi-body interactions, which complicates the quantum simulation; (iii) symmetries of the original Hamiltonian may take complex forms after mapping to the qubits.
+Note that the complexity does not solely depend on the mapping as the manipulation of the qubits might be easier for a less efficient encoding.
+Simulating \(d\)-level systems on qubit-based quantum simulators may face several challenges: (1) Mapping \(d\)-level systems to qubit systems can enlarge the corresponding Hilbert space, implying that certain regions of the Hilbert space does not represent the original system; (2) the resulting qubit Hamiltonian may include multibody interactions, which complicates the quantum simulation; and (3) symmetries of the original Hamiltonian may take complex forms after mapping to the qubits.